 Any time after December 7, 1941

-If you meet our eligibility requirements and would like to join us, please print an application (Fillable PDF version) and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.
+If you meet our eligibility requirements and would like to join us, please print an application (print application in Spanish) and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.